last update: 03.8.2021 - 7pm

 While La Mugletta's staff's face is partially covered by a nose-mouth mask, we continue to greet and treat our guests with our genuine friendliness and smile!

-In order to manage the pandemic in a uniform manner, Italy has adopted a regional color scheme with clear rules of what is permitted and not according to the color a region finds itself in.
-Below you find a PDF with the main rules, detailing what business are open or closed on function of the colors.
+In order to manage the pandemic in a uniform manner, Italy has adopted a color scheme with clear rules of what is permitted and not according to the color a region finds itself in.
+Below you find a PDF with the main rules, detailing what type businesses are open or closed in function of the colors.
 Be informed that at the moment every Friday the Federal Health Ministry assesses the status of each region and eventually assigns it to a new "color" zone.
 The "colors" are currently being assigned by considering 3 major figures: overall 7 day incidence rate; % occupation of hospital beds; % occupation of ICU beds.

 Fines for not following these rules may vary from EUR 400 to EUR 1'000.
 You should also have either disposable gloves or a disinfectant handy.
 In all shops and markets there are requirements to prevent possible infection and here too “social distancing” and mask requirements apply, disinfecting gel is available at the entrance of basically all commercial activities.

 Capacity of all public transport means is cut by 50% to avoid crowding; Green Pass is not necessary on public transportation.

-Italy is processing a high number of tests every day and continues to have a relatively low number of new daily cases.
+Italy is processing about 250‘000 tests every day and has a positive rate of well below 3%.
 As in most other European countries new positive cases are being traced and focus spots managed accordingly.